She was born January 28th, 1908 to Benjamin McEwan and Frances Ostrom-McEwan, the fifth of six children of which only three survived.

-Kelvin would have to leave school after grade nine to provide for his family.
-His one and only job would be with Underwood Typewriter.
-Lilly finished grade ten and then went to secretarial school, which was common for the time.
+Kelvin had to leave school after grade nine to provide for his family.
+His one and only job would be with Underwood Typewriter Ltd. Lilly finished grade ten and then went to secretarial school, which was common for the time.

-After two of the Aunts married and her grandparents passed away, she moved with her aunt Edie to Kingswood Road for a time.
+After two of her Aunts married and her grandparents passed away, she moved with her aunt Edie to Kingswood Road for a time.

 At eighteen Lilly and Kelvin were married December 1st, 1926, but afraid to tell their families they both returned to their respective homes until they mustered up the courage.
-They would take over a year to muster up that courage.
+It took the young couple over a year to muster up that courage.

 The first would be that after Darcy, Lilly and Kelvin tried without fruition to have more children.
 At one point Lilly was told she would not be able to conceive again.

-This prompted them to find other means as they desperately wanted more children.
+This prompted them to find other means as they desperately wanted a larger family.

 My mother told me this was one of the lowest moments of her life.
-She was unable to even enter the child’s room and consequently my father felt it best to move to another location to help her deal with her grief.
+She was unable to even enter the child’s room and consequently my father felt it best to sell their home and move to another location to help her deal with her grief.